captbaritone/jordaneldredge.com/blog/surviving-hacker-news-traffic-with-the-help-of-free-cdns.md

 length of the track.

-Even though this was my largest asset file by an order of magnitude, I figured it was worth whatever cost I might accrue to have the project looking it's best during this time of peak exposure, so I pointed that URL back to my server.
+Even though this was my largest asset file by an order of magnitude, I figured it was worth whatever cost I might accrue to have the project looking its best during this time of peak exposure, so I pointed that URL back to my server.
 With the site now functioning properly, I mounted my bike and headed to work.